🎯 What is search intent optimization? (Direct answer)

 8. Optimising for Informational Intent

 Informational intent accounts for roughly 52% of all searches — the largest single category.
-Source: Amra and Elma, October 2025 It's also the intent type most affected by AI Overviews — seoClarity's analysis of over 1 million queries found that 96.5% of AI Overview-triggering searches fall into this category.
-Source: seoClarity / Mark Traphagen, Sep 2024 That means informational content has to pull double duty: rank well in traditional results and be structured for AI citation.
-Growth Memo's February 2026 analysis found that 44.2% of LLM citations come from the first 30% of an article, 31.1% from the middle, and 24.7% from the end.
-Your intro is the highest-value real estate on the page.
-Source: Growth Memo, February 2026, via Position Digital
+It's also the intent type most affected by AI Overviews — seoClarity's analysis of over 1 million queries found that 96.5% of those triggering AI Overviews fall into this category.
+That means informational content has to pull double duty: rank well in traditional results and be structured for AI citation.

 Put the clearest, most concise answer to the core question in the first 50–80 words, right beneath the H1.
 It serves two purposes at once: it targets featured snippet extraction and makes the content immediately citable by AI Overviews.
-Answer first, add context second.
 With 44.2% of LLM citations coming from the first 30% of an article, where you put the answer directly affects how often you get cited.

 Every informational query comes with an implied chain of follow-ups.
 "What is search intent?" naturally leads to "What are the types?" → "How do you identify it?" → "Why does it matter?"
-Use the "People Also Ask" box as your content outline — each PAA question is both a heading opportunity and a direct AI extraction target.
+Use the PAA box as your content outline — each PAA question is both a heading opportunity and a direct AI extraction target.

 9. Optimising for Navigational Intent

-Ensure your brand has consistent presence across Google Business Profile, social media platforms, industry directories, and Wikidata (if notability criteria are met).
+- Claim and optimise your brand entity.
+Ensure consistent presence across Google Business Profile, social platforms, industry directories, and Wikidata.
 Implement Organization schema on your homepage with sameAs links to all official profiles.
-Consistent entity signals across every reference to your brand accelerate Knowledge Panel establishment and sitelink eligibility.

-Sitelinks appear when Google understands your site architecture well enough to surface individual section links.
+- Structure your site for sitelinks.
 A clear, logical structure with distinct top-level pages (About, Products, Blog, Contact, Pricing) increases sitelink eligibility.
-Use descriptive internal anchor text and clean URL structures — /blog/, /pricing/, /contact/ — that signal section purpose to both Google and users.
+Use descriptive internal anchor text and clean URL structures.

-Your login page, pricing page, support page, and documentation hub are the most common navigational destinations beyond your homepage.
-Ensure none are blocked by robots.txt, behind JavaScript-only rendering, or failing Core Web Vitals.
-The user already wants to reach you — the worst outcome is that they cannot find or load the exact page they need.
+- Ensure critical navigational targets are indexable and fast.
+Login page, pricing page, support page, and documentation hub — none should be blocked by robots.txt or failing Core Web Vitals.
 40% of users abandon a website if it takes more than three seconds to load.
-Source: Search Atlas SEO Statistics, 2026

 10. Optimising for Commercial Investigation Intent

 Commercial investigation intent tends to have the highest organic conversion potential for content publishers.
-These users are actively evaluating options — they're interested enough to research but haven't committed yet, which makes them highly persuadable.
-By late 2025, commercial-intent AI Overviews had grown from 8% to 18% of all appearances, making this a fast-growing citation surface on top of its existing SEO value.
-Source: Exposure Ninja AI Search Statistics, 2025
+By late 2025, commercial-intent AI Overviews had grown from 8% to 18% of all appearances — a 125% increase — making this a fast-growing citation surface on top of its existing SEO value.

 The user wants to make a decision, not read a spec sheet.
 Give them comparison tables, scoring breakdowns, pros/cons, and clear "best for [situation]" calls.
 Every commercial article should answer "which option fits my situation?" — not "here's what each option does."

 Commercial content rises or falls on E-E-A-T Experience signals.
 "We tested 12 tools over 30 days" is far more credible than "based on our research, here are the top 12."
-Include original screenshots, photos of products you actually used, before-and-after results from your own testing, and specific observations that only come from hands-on use.
+Include original screenshots, before-and-after results from your own testing, and specific observations that only come from hands-on use.
 This is the most powerful differentiator in commercial content and the signal Google's Helpful Content System is most actively looking for.
-Source: Google Search Central

 Someone searching "best project management tool" might be a freelancer, a 10-person startup, or a 500-person enterprise — very different answers.
 The most useful commercial content segments by use case: "Best for solo freelancers," "Best for small teams," "Best for enterprise."
 That specificity matches how commercial queries are actually phrased today and creates multiple AI Overview citation targets from a single page.